Clubs and Organizations

 The National Honor Society seeks to recognize and encourage academic achievement among senior high school students.
 NHS recognizes students who reflect outstanding accomplishments in the areas of scholarship leadership, service, and character.
 Eligible students from grades 10 (after completing the first semester), 11 and 12 are inducted into membership during a special ceremony in the spring of each year.

-Sponsor: Mrs. Bonnie Matthews
+Sponsors: Mrs. Bonnie Matthews and Mrs. Donna Lloyd

 NATIONAL JUNIOR HONOR SOCIETY